maxrdz/Memories/CONTRIBUTING.md

 ### Making a Release

-This section of the document is more of a personal note for the maintainer, and future maintainers of Albums.
+This section of the document is more of a personal note for the maintainer, and future maintainers of Memories.
 See the [GNOME Handbook](https://handbook.gnome.org/maintainers/making-a-release.html) for more details.

-Release versioning for Albums should follow the GNOME release schedule.
+Release versioning for Memories should follow the GNOME release schedule.
 See the [GNOME Handbook](https://handbook.gnome.org/maintainers.html).